 In January 2020, the Oregon Transportation Commission directed the Oregon Department of Transportation to retain a consultant team that would conduct an independent assessment of the highway covers included in the I-5 Rose Quarter Improvement Project.
 Metro, Multnomah County, City of Portland, Portland Public Schools, and the Albina Vision Trust helped shape the formation of an independent highway cover scope of work and selection of the Independent Cover Assessment (ICA) consultant team.
 The ICA team worked directly with Black community members from historic Albina to understand how the highway cover design concepts could best serve the historic Albina community.
-The Project's Executive Steering Committee and the Historic Albina Advisory Board4 also provided input into the Independent Highway Cover Assessment process.
+The Project's Executive Steering Committee and the Historic Albina Advisory Board also provided input into the Independent Highway Cover Assessment process.

 The ICA concluded their work in July 2021.
-The findings of the ICA assessment formed the basis for recommendations made by the Historic Albina Advisory Board and the Executive Steering Committee to the Oregon Transportation Commission.
-In July and August 2021, the Governor also convened a series of meetings with Project stakeholders and community organizations to discuss the ICA's highway cover design concepts.
-The Historic Albina Advisory Board's, Executive Steering Committee's and ICA community workshop participant preferences and community priorities formed the basis for the Governor-led discussions.
-The Historic Albina Advisory Board, as supported by the Executive Steering Committee and the Community Oversight Advisory Committee, and the Governor-led convening recommended the Hybrid 3 (Revised Build Alternative) as the preferred highway cover design concept.
+The findings of the ICA assessment formed the basis for recommendations made by the Historic Albina Advisory Board (HAAB) and the Executive Steering Committee (ESC) to the Oregon Transportation Commission.
+In July and August 2021, the Governor also convened a series of meetings with Project partners and community organizations to discuss the ICA's highway cover design concepts.
+The HAAB's, ESC's, and ICA community workshop participants' preferences and community priorities formed the basis for the Governor-led discussions.
+The HAAB, as supported by the ESC and the Community Oversight Advisory Committee, and the Governor-led convening recommended the Hybrid 3 (Revised Build Alternative) as the preferred highway cover design concept.
+Design changes resulting from advancements in project engineering and comments on the SEA have maintained the integrity of the design elements of Hybrid 3.

 Direct impacts to the Social Environment under the Revised Build Alternative are different than the Build Alternative.
 As noted in Section 2.1, the development on the highway cover of the Revised Build Alternative would be determined through a Community Framework Agreement process that would be led by the City of Portland zoning and involve the participation of organizations that represent the Albina community and Black residents.
 The interim use of the expanded cover (i.e., until the results of the city-led process would be implemented), could provide an opportunity for new and modern bicycle facilities, making the area more connected, walkable and bike friendly.
-It could also provide opportunity for various potential types of public spaces, to be precisely determined during the Project's final design phase and through robust community engagement.
+It could also provide an opportunity for various potential types of public spaces, to be precisely determined during the Project's final design phase and through robust community engagement.

-4 The Historic Albina Advisory Board (HAAB) was formed in December 2020 in response to feedback from project partners and the community, including the project's former Community Advisory Committee.
+&lt;sup>4 The Historic Albina Advisory Board (HAAB) was formed in December 2020 in response to feedback from project partners and the community, including the project's former Community Advisory Committee.
 The Board advises the I-5 Improvement Project on the needs and perspectives of the Black and historic Albina community.